-Availability management, at least in ITIL terms, has been with us since the 90s, and when the ITIL authors write about availability management, they make it look clever – because nothing looks smarter than a mathematical formula (OK, perhaps me in a tux).
+Availability management, at least in ITIL terms, has been with us since the 90s, and when the ITIL authors write about it, they make it look clever – because nothing looks smarter than a mathematical formula (OK, perhaps me in a tux).
 So, they gave us this formula to calculate an availability percentage:

 Availability = (Agreed Service Time – Down Time) x 100 / Agreed Service Time